Albusxx-01/EDA_Car-Price-Predictor/README.md

-# 🏷️ Quikr Data Analysis Project
+# 🏷️ Quikr Data Analysis Project for a Car Price Predictor ML

 ## 📖 Introduction
 This project focuses on performing Exploratory Data Analysis (EDA) on Quikr listings data to understand pricing trends, category distribution, and factors affecting product prices on the platform.